getgrav/grav-learn/pages/17/08.advanced/01.flex/03.custom-types/01.blueprint/doc.md

 Search function returns 0 if the field does not match and weight between 0 and 1 if there is a match.
 Weight is used for ordering the search results.
 Object which gets the highest core has better match than one with a lower score.

+> [!NOTE]
-!!!
-Currently, search does not support having different weights or strategies per field.
+> Currently, search does not support having different weights or strategies per field.

 ### Config > Admin